USF College of Arts & Sciences (CAS) | Academic Advising

 - Students can schedule an appointment with Mr. Andrew Bird in Archivum (or eScheduler, if they are not an active/current student) for any available timeslot up to 14 days in advance.
 Most appointments will be conducted virtually via Microsoft Teams.
 Mondays are for on-campus/face-to-face appointments only.
 All other days will have virtual appointment availability via Teams.

 - Advisors follow a hybrid schedule.
-Mr. Andrew Bird's designated on-campus days are Mondays and Wednesdays (subject to change as needed).
+Mr. Andrew Bird's designated on-campus days are Mondays and Wednesdays and Christina Csensich's designated on-campus days are Thrudays and Fridays (both subject to change as needed).